Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Discussion

-{\it Mechanism of super-modulation.} The charge super-modulations in electron Fermi liquids, which have a large electron FS, are often linked to CDW, moiré patterns, or quasiparticle interference (QPI).
+The charge super-modulations in electron Fermi liquids, which have a large electron FS, are often linked to CDW, moir\'{e} patterns, or quasiparticle interference (QPI).
 In the case of the few-layer $\alpha$-RuCl$_3$ on graphite where a full charge-gap is present, these mechanisms can all be ruled out.
-The Peierls-type CDW and correlation-driven charge ordering, if takes place, would appear at considerably lower energy levels \cite{frano_charge_2020}.
-In addition, the formation of moiré patterns is implausible due to the significant lattice mismatch between $\alpha$-RuCl$_3$ and graphite \cite{biswas_electronic_2019}, as is already confirmed by the absence of the super-modulation in ML case in our recent experiments \cite{zheng_tunneling_2023, zheng_insulator--metal_2024}.
-Furthermore, due to the lacking of energy (bias voltage) dependence, the super-modulation observed is inconsistent with the QPI patterns as well \cite{avraham_quasiparticle_nodate}.
-Finally, with charge transferred from the graphite to the interface, two hole-pockets appear at the position of Dirac cones at $K$ and $K’$ points.
-The nesting between the two hole pockets (with wave vector $K$) may affect the charge distribution in the $\alpha$-RuCl$_3$ layer.
-However, this cannot interpret the fact that the wave vector of the charge super-modulation in 2-MLs $\alpha$-RuCl$_3$ is independent on the relative orientation of the substrate.
+The Peierls-type CDW and correlation-driven charge order, if it takes place, would appear at considerably lower energy \cite{frano_charge_2020}.
+In addition, the formation of moir\'{e} patterns is implausible due to the significant lattice mismatch between $\alpha$-RuCl$_3$ and graphite \cite{biswas_electronic_2019}, as is already confirmed by the absence of the super-modulation in 1-ML case in our recent experiments \cite{zheng_tunneling_2023, zheng_insulator--metal_2024}.
+The observation of comparable super-modulation on 1-ML $\alpha$-RuCl$_3$ growth directly on graphite in ref. \cite{kohsaka_imaging_2024} can further effectively exclude the moir\'{e} patterns formed due to a twist angle between two $\alpha$-RuCl$_3$ layers.
+Furthermore, due to the lacking of bias dependence, the observed super-modulation is inconsistent with the QPI patterns as well \cite{avraham_quasiparticle_nodate}.
+Finally, with charge transferred from graphite to heterointerface, the nesting between two hole-pockets at the positions of Dirac cones ($K$ and $K^{'}$) with wave vector $\mathbf k$ may affect the charge distribution in layered $\alpha$-RuCl$_3$.
+However, this can$^{'}$t interpret the fact that wave vector of the charge super-modulation in 2-MLs $\alpha$-RuCl$_3$ is independent on the relative orientation of the substrate.